awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/FILTER2D_CMDLINE.md

 1. Note the performance difference between the FPGA-accelerated and CPU-only executions of the 2D image filtering function.
 With a single kernel, the accelerated version is more than 19x faster than the multi-threaded CPU version.

+### Optimization

+The first hardware run helped establish a performance baseline.
+The next step is to optimize the application to improve overall performance.
+This tutorial illustrates two optimization techniques: 1) improving throughput by executing multiple kernels in parallel and 2) improving latency by optimally scheduling execution of kernels within the host application.

+#### Adding More Kernels

-1. Now perform the same run using the FPGA binary with 3 kernel instances.
+1. Now perform the above run using the FPGA binary with 3 kernel instances.
 	```sh
 	./Filter2D.exe -i img/picadilly_1080p.bmp -n 10 -x ./xclbin/fpga3k.hw.xilinx_aws-vu9p-f1-04261818_dynamic_5_0.awsxclbin
 	```